 The Board of Directors comprises two independent non-executive directors and the Executive Chairman.
-Their profiles are provided on page 23.
 The Executive Chairman is also Executive Chairman of Tertiary, but otherwise the Board is independent of Tertiary.
 Tertiary is not a significant shareholder (as defined under the AIM Rules) in the Company.